 - Time Warner Cable pledged to improve in-home service after years of complaints

 Channel Innovations are concerned with how you deliver offerings to customers and users.
 Allowing your customers to buy your products in the most convenient and enjoyable way reinforces the user’s overall experience with your company.
 The channel itself can be physical, digital, or otherwise, but the way a product is distributed becomes part of the marketing strategy itself.
+(Here at ATA, we chose an inbound marketing strategy to organize how we share our expertise with our potential partners - learn what it's all about here.)

 Some more examples of Channel Innovation: